Introduction

 http_sender_attack.js

-type script which checks the every response during penetration testing and generates an alert for every response which status code is equal to 400 or more, upto 599.
+- This example script will check every response made during a penetration test and generate an alert for every response which satus code is equal to 400 or more, up to 599.

 // A script which will raise alerts based on HTTP Response codes